reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ## {#RE0070} RE0070

-This error indicates that you are attempting to spread a value as if it were `{!rsh} Tuple`, `{!rsh} Array`, or `{!rsh} Struct`, but it is not.
+This error indicates that you are attempting to spread a value as if it were a `{!rsh} Tuple`, `{!rsh} Array`, or `{!rsh} Struct`, but it is not.
 This issue is likely caused by a typo in your code.